Career Change at 40: A Practical Guide to Starting Over

 The most expensive mistake is investing months in learning before identifying what role you are targeting.
 A 2024 Pew Research Center survey found that career changers who could name a specific role were 2.4 times more likely to complete their transition within 18 months compared to those who only knew they wanted "something different."

 With 15-20 years of experience, you are not a beginner.
 Treat the transition as an extension of your career, not a restart.
-According to McKinsey (2025), 72% of what a new role requires, you already possess.
-The remaining 28% is where your effort should concentrate.
+Workforce-transition research from the McKinsey Global Institute shows that most of what a new role requires, you already possess in some form.
+Concentrate your effort on the genuine gap that remains.

 Career transitions at 40 involve identity shifts.
 You may go from being a senior professional in one field to a junior contributor in another.
-A Pew Research study (2024) found that people who changed careers primarily to escape a negative situation were 1.6 times more likely to regret their transition than those who moved toward a positive opportunity.
+Research on career transitions consistently finds that people who change toward a positive opportunity end up happier with the decision than those who change primarily to escape a negative situation.
 Ensure you are running toward something, not just away from something.

 Do not quit your job without a 3-6 month expense buffer.
 Do not enroll in a $15,000 bootcamp without verifying its placement rates through audited outcomes (CIRR data).
 Do not ignore the opportunity cost of reduced income during the transition period.